 12 The Planned Countryside

 Secondly, many landlords found that they could no longer profit from using the peasantry to farm their land for them.
-Instead, they found it less troublesome and more profitable to rent out the land to others (often their former serfs) who were thus incentivised to improve their own lot.
-In fact the word 'farmer' is derived from the medieval Latin 'firmarius' which is someone who rents, not farms.
+Instead, it was more profitable to simply rent the land out to others, often their former serfs.
+The word 'farmer' is derived from the medieval Latin 'firmarius' which is someone who rents, not farms, and the new farmers had more incentive to work to improve their lot.

 'Working for the Man'. |